New Jersey Jackals: 2025

+Team identity

+Rivalries

+The Jackals developed strong rivalries with two teams out of geographical proximity and frequent playoff confrontations.
+The "Battle of the Hudson River" with the New York Boulders is so-called as the Jackals' stadiums in the New York metropolitan area were always less than 30 miles and across the Hudson River from Clover Stadium.
+Paterson's proximity with Augusta also led to a rivalry with the Sussex County Miners, the "Battle of New Jersey".
+The Jackals and the Miners are the only two Frontier League teams located in the state of New Jersey.

+Mascot

 The official mascot for the New Jersey Jackals is an anthropomorphic jackal named Jack.
 He entertains fans and autographs souvenirs during every home game.
 His trademark game antics include Tackle the Jackal, T-shirt toss, the Cha Cha Slide, the YMCA, etc. Jack is popular with children who attend the games, as well as the community.

 Logos and uniforms

 The official colors of the New Jersey Jackals are red and black.
 The primary logo incorporates several elements, including the initials "NJ" for New Jersey with the "Jackals" wordmark following the "J." A stylized baseball in white with red threading and black outline dots the "J", with a depiction of a jackal's head in red with white shadowing and black outline is centered above the wordmark.

 The Jackals wear a black cap for home games and red for away.
 The road cap has the "NJ" cap logo centered on the front, with a baseball dotting the "J." The home cap is black with the "jackal" cap logo centered on the front with a baseball incorporated with the logo to the left.
 The home jerseys are white with black pinstripes with the "Jackals" wordmark centered across in red with black outline.
 The away jerseys are grey with the "New Jersey" wordmark arched across the front in red letters with black outline.
 An alternate jersey is black with red piping with the "Jackals" wordmark centered across in red with white outline.
 The batting practice jersey is red with black sleeves, with the "NJ" cap logo centered on the left-side chest.